-Have you been involved in an accident which was somebody else’s fault?
+By Mark Ainsdale.
+Last Updated 17th September 2021.
+Welcome to our Exeter personal injury solicitors guide.
+Have you been involved in an accident that was somebody else’s fault?
 Are you looking for Exeter personal injury solicitors or claims service that covers the Exeter area to begin a personal injury claim for you?
 If you’ve answered yes, then this guide will help.

-This guide is designed to help you choose the right injury lawyer to take on your case, to show you the types of claims Legal Expert deal with and to explain no win no fee claims in compact detail.
+This guide is designed to help you choose the right injury lawyer to take on your case, show you the types of claims Legal Expert deal with, and explain no win no fee claims in compact detail.

-Legal Expert have many years’ experience dealing exclusively with personal injury accident claims so if you’re ready to begin a claim with Legal Expert, then you’ll find our contact details at the end of this guide.
+Legal Expert hase many years of experience dealing exclusively with personal injury accident claims, so if you’re ready to begin a claim with Legal Expert, then you’ll find our contact details at the end of this guide.

 How does the process of making a personal injury claim work?

-Considering starting a personal injury claim can seem quite overwhelming, especially if it is against your current employer, but our team of personal injury lawyers can help you to claim compensation.
+Considering starting a personal injury claim can seem quite overwhelming, especially if it is against your current employer.
+Still, our team of personal injury lawyers can help you to claim compensation.

-There is a considerable amount of legislation in the UK to support people who’ve been involved in an accident and who want to make a claim against another entity (such as employer, local authority, health authority etc) and you should never worry about the implications of the claim on the other party as they have insurance in place to cover the costs of compensation claims.
+There is a considerable amount of legislation in the UK to support people who’ve been involved in an accident and who want to claim another entity (such as an employer, local authority, health authority etc.).
+You should never worry about the implications of the claim on the other party as they have insurance in place to cover the costs of compensation claims.

-Check you are eligibility to make a claim
+Check you are eligible to make a claim

-In order to win an Exeter personal injury claim there are a number of things that a solicitor must be able to prove:
+To win an Exeter personal injury claim, there are several things that a solicitor must be able to prove: